home-climate-control/dz/docs/configuration/influx.md

 > **NOTE:** This integration will be inactive except for `sensor-field-mapping` unless included into [directors.connectors](./directors.md).

-> **NOTE:** This integration is different from default InfluxDB integration embedded into Spring and Quarkus, those must be configured in [infrastructure configuration](./index.md#infrastructure-specific).
+> **NOTE:** This integration is different from default InfluxDB integration embedded into Spring, those must be configured in [infrastructure configuration](./index.md#infrastructure-specific).

 ### Telemetry Emitted